 A Message from the Massachusetts Gaming Commission to Potential Host & Surrounding Communities

 We are writing to advise you of two items that were recently added to this web site that may be of interest to you.
-We also note that the Commission continues to solicit comments on its proposed Phase 2 regulations, which can be found here.
+We also note that the Commission continues to solicit comments on its proposed Phase 2 regulations.
 The Commission plans to incorporate the language from the emergency regulation on the timing of referendums described below in these Phase 2 regulations.

 Timing of a Category 1 (resort casino) or Category 2 (slots) License Referendum

 Pursuant to the Gaming Act, host communities may not hold a referendum until after a host community agreement is executed and an applicant makes a request that the community schedule the referendum.
 Also pursuant to the Gaming Act, the host community shall hold the referendum between sixty to ninety days after such request.

 On April 22, 2013, the Commission promulgated an emergency regulation that prohibits the holding of a voter referendum on a gaming facility prior to the commission’s determination of suitability of the gaming applicant.
 The emergency regulation provides an exception under which communities may hold a referendum in advance of the Commission’s suitability determination.
 In order to utilize the exemption, the following requirements need to be met:

 a) the Governing Body of the community (the city manager and city council, the mayor and the city council, or in towns the board of selectmen) must approve the holding of the referendum prior to the Commission’s determination of suitability;

 b) the Governing Body’s approval of holding the referendum prior to the commission’s determination of suitability must occur before the gaming applicant requests the host community to schedule the referendum;